atiysuu/aty_icehud/readme.md

 ## Usage
-- Set you framework from config
+- Set you framework from config.
 If you set the framework to "standalone" hunger, thirst and money will not be shown
 - I added notes to the files so you can modify it easily
 - You need to change the logo from "ui/img"
 - I used scss but you can use normal css